-This 26km-return ride leads you out to an old State Electricity Commission (SEC) Hut on the west branch of the Kiewa River.
-A pleasant ride through natural bush, it also has less climbing than the average dirt road in this region, gaining just over 300m in elevation.
-To get there, ride northwest out of Mount Beauty alongside the Kiewa Valley Highway (use the Mount Beauty to Tawonga Bike Path) and after 800m, exit onto Simmonds Creek Road.
-The sealed road soon turns to gravel.
-Stay on this road until you reach the SEC Hut alongside the river.
+This 24km-return ride is perfect for beginners.
+The route takes you out through the State Forest and along a section of the Kiewa River's west branch.
+This short ride has less climbing than the average dirt road in this region, gaining just over 300m in elevation.
+To get there, ride northwest out of Mount Beauty alongside the Kiewa Valley Highway (you may like to use the Mount Beauty to Tawonga Bike Path) and after 800m, turn left onto Simmonds Creek Road.
+The sealed road soon turns to gravel as you ride through natural bush.
+Stay on this road until you cross Simmonds Creek, then stop at the Kiewa River crossing.
 Return the same way.

 FALLS CREEK RIDES